Frequently Asked Questions

 How does the tour work?

 Once booked, we'll contact you to coordinate the logistics.
-We'll go over instructions, safety measures, what to expect, liability considerations, and answer any questions.
+We'll go over instructions, safety measures, what to expect, and answer any questions.
+All attendees must sign a liability waiver.
 For the tour itself, we'll provide a meeting location and we will caravan to the observing location.
 (Typically, you're responsible for your own transportation.)
 Once the tour concludes, you'll be on your own to return to your home, hotel, etc.

 When are tours offered?